Tina-Gh/Machine_Learning/README.md

 <b> *37_CNN_cat dog detection.ipynb:</b>

 The dataset is "dataset.rar" which contains dog and cat images for both the training set and the test set.
 The final accuracy was 90% through 25 epochs!
+The data set file is too huge that it would take one to two hours to clone.
+So, feel free to contact me if you need the dataset. (<a href="https://www.earthdatascience.org/workshops/intro-version-control-git/basic-git-commands/#:~:text=From%20your%20repository%20page%20on,like%20to%20clone%20your%20repository." target="_blank">How to Clone files on GitHub</a>)

 <b> *39_PCA_recommender system.ipynb:</b>